Live Wire Park

 But enough about the park’s eco cred – you’re here for some hair-raising, heart-stopping action, and you won’t be disappointed.
 Live Wire Park is essentially a huge adventure playground just outside of Lorne where you’ll climb, swing, leap, wobble and fly through towering eucalyptus forest.

-The park has four experiences: the Canopy Circuit, the Shockwave Zip Coaster, the Short Circuit and the Super Circuit.
+The park has five experiences: the Canopy Circuit, the Shockwave Zip Coaster, the Short Circuit, the Super Circuit and the Spring Circuit.
 If you’re here for a challenge, book in for a two-hour stint on the Super Circuit, where you’ll be pushed to your limits physically and mentally.
 That’s not hyperbole – from wobbly wire bridges to vine-like rope crossings, some of the mid-air obstacles you’ll face on the circuit really will stump you.

 Our advice?
 Put your best foot forward, literally.
 Though using your arms first is instinctive, many of the activities on the super circuit are easier to tackle if use you feet first instead.